In This Podcast

 Imagine a world in which the vast majority of us wake up inspired, feel safe at work, and return home fulfilled at the end of the day.
 Simon Sinek and his team commit to finding and building the leaders who will work to make this vision a reality.

-15 October, Simon will be launching his newest book, “The Infinite Game,” in which he explores the differences between finite and infinite games and how we can adopt the infinite mindset.
+Read Simon’s newest book, “The Infinite Game,” in which he explores the differences between finite and infinite games and how we can adopt the infinite mindset.

 Playing the infinite game with a finite mindset